 - Season flap steak on both sides with sazon seasoning or steak spices of your choice.
 Transfer steak to a plate and allow it to rest at room temperature for 20 minutes.

 - Preheat grill to 400°F.

-- Grill meat to your liking, but I recommend keeping this one on the rare side (tends to be a little chewy), 6 to 8 minutes total for medium-rare.
-Let rest on a plate, uncovered, 10 minutes.
+- Grill meat to your liking, but I recommend keeping this one on the rare side (it tends to be a little chewy), 6 to 8 minutes total for medium-rare.
+Transfer to a plate, tent with aluminum foil and allow meat to rest for 10 minutes.

-- Divide it into three or four pieces, slicing with the grain, then rotate each of those pieces 90° and slice each piece thinly against the grain.
+- Slicing with the grain, divide flap meat into three or four pieces, then rotate each piece 90° and cut thin slices against the grain.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.